XiongPengNUS/rsome/docs/_site/get_start.md

     Number of SOC constraints:    1

-More details on the standard forms can be retrieved by the method `show()`, and the problem information is summarized in a `pandas.DataFrame` table.
+More details on the standard forms can be retrieved by the method `show()`, and the problem information is summarized in a `pandas.DataFrame` data table.

 ```python